-The first day of Ramadan has started on Monday 06th May 2019.
+The first day of Ramadan has started.
 That will affect plenty of drivers in London as a good proportion of them are of muslim faith.
 They will need to think of a strategy to accomodate fasting and driving.
 But that will also affect other non muslim drivers as the trends and activity of the apps will change during this month.

 Ramadan from a muslim driver perspective